 3. Danny Ings vs Muzzy Holmes

-Ings started his career with now Premier League side AFC Bournemouth and took on Holmes to see who was top dog.
+Ings started his career with now Premier League side Bournemouth and took on Holmes to see who was top dog.
 Flicks, tricks and a kick in the privates sealed the deal for Ings, who came out on top.

 As for Muzzy, the former Bournemouth trainee failed to follow Ings’ path into professional football, never to be seen in a Cherries shirt.